 February 1997 - My first attempt to create true IFR capability.
 I installed a new suite of BendixKing avionics, including a KT-76A transponder, KLX-135A GPS/Com, and a KLX-125 NavComm which provided me with ILS capability, all slaved to the DGO-10 HSI.
 This installation was the first where I did my own wiring, instead of having it done by an avionics shop.

 I also included a Marker Beacon and multi-channel engine monitor from Electronics International.
 One step back was the inclusion of a vacuum-powered artificial horizon.

-April 2003, I stated that this most recent instrument panel was completed and would hopefully be the last.
+April 2003, I stated that this instrument panel would hopefully be the last.
 It was a nice dream, while it lasted.